martagrz/martagrz.github.io/content/conferences/sec_2025/index.md

 ---
-title: '31st International Conference on Computing in Economics and Finance (CEF 2025)'
+title: '31st International Conference on Computing in Economics and Finance (CEF 2025) (Oral Presentation)'

 event: '31st International Conference on Computing in Economics and Finance (CEF 2025)'
 event_url: https://comp-econ.com/31st-conference/